temporalio/documentation/docs-src/cli/cmd-options/color.md

 ---
 id: color
 title: temporal color
 sidebar_label: color
 description: When to use color
 tags:
-    - cli
+  - cli-reference
 ---

 when to use color: auto, always, never. (default: auto)